Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-1-drawing.md

 To start this tutorial you'll need to have created a SadConsole project.
 It is recommended that you use the [Create a new SadConsole .NET project with the SadConsole templates](../../getting-started-cli.md) which works for Windows, Linux, and macOS.

 > [!WARNING]
-> Because of the added complexity, I do not recommend that you create a MonoGame project using the MonoGame Visual Studio templates.
+> Because of the added complexity, I don't recommend that you create a MonoGame project using the MonoGame Visual Studio templates.

 ## Sync your code to mine